Table of Contents

 - No customer base (since it isn’t a marketplace)

-Charging money: how do you price digital art?
+Charging money: how do you price digital artwork?

-So, how much can you sell digital art for?
-I’d say it’s entirely up to you since prices tend to vary wildly from one digital artist to another.
+So, how much can you sell digital artwork for?
+I’d say it’s entirely up to you since prices tend to vary wildly from one artist to another.

-But, overall, a value-based pricing strategy tends to work best for art or just about any type of digital product in general.
+But, overall, a value-based pricing strategy tends to work best for art or just about any type of digital download in general.

-According to a study conducted by ResearchGate, value-based pricing is the most suitable approach for an artist aiming to make money and optimize profitability.
+According to a study published on ResearchGate, value-based pricing is the most suitable approach for an artist aiming to make money and optimize profitability.

 With value-based pricing, you emphasize quality over quantity.
 So, instead of pricing your art according to the cost of production and distribution, you price it according to its actual worth or value.